 Whether the question is asked in the workplace or on a date, or even in an existing long-term relationship, quite simply, consent is looking at the question “Was the comments or conduct welcomed or unwelcomed?”
 I such acts were not welcomed, both subjectively and objectively it is wrong and perhaps unlawful.

 If you feel like you have been a victim of unlawful sexual harassment, call the experienced attorneys at the Derek Smith Law Group, PLLC.
 Our New York and Philadelphia sexual harassment attorneys work diligently to protect the civil rights of our clients in both the workplace and in the classroom.
 Whether you are in New York City or Philadelphia, our attorneys have settled cases with large corporations and major universities, and they may be able to help you too.
-Give our talented discrimination attorneys a call, toll-free, at 1877 4NYLAWS, for your free consultation.
+Please give us a call at (800) 807-2209 for a free consultation.